If I Won This Contest It Would Be My Worst Nightmare

 We thought she was the only person who wore those awful looking pantsuits and I will have no friend I would drag to such an event.

 You will get to talk about economic policy with the socialist.
-Whooppee!
+Whoopee!